ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 On the other hand, an overlay creates a location that extends out to the full extent of the underlying base storage, both to the left and to the right.
-Thus in this example, if the base address space is 64b long, any offset that does not overlow the generic type would be valid.
+Thus in this example, if the base address space is 64b long, any offset that does not overflow the generic type would be valid.
 In this way, composite overlay locations are more similar to an address where the consumer determines how many bytes to read from the location.